AryanBhagotra/COP26-Analysis/index.md

 2. __Economic priorities:__ Developing countries may prioritise economic growth over environmental protection, as they may see environmental regulations as a hindrance to economic development.
 On the other hand, developed countries may have a stronger emphasis on environmental protection as their economy has already been established.

 3. __Political will:__ Wealthy countries may have a stronger political will to address environmental issues, as they have the resources and stability to implement policies and regulations to protect the environment.
 Developing countries may have less political will to address environmental issues due to lack of resources and other pressing concerns.
+In fact, this is the backbone of Chang's 'Kicking Away The Ladder' argument.

 4. __Public awareness:__ Developed countries generally have higher levels of education and more access to information, which can lead to greater public awareness and concern about environmental issues.
 This can lead to greater pressure on governments and businesses to take action to protect the environment.